tommadness/KH2Randomizer/docs/settings/index.md

 >   portals)
 > - **Superbosses** - Force onto superbosses only (Data Organization/Absent Silhouette/Sephiroth/Terra)
 > - **Non First Visits** - Opposite of the first visit depth.
 Anywhere but the first visit of the 13 portal worlds (can
 >   include Drive Forms/Levels/100 Acre Wood)
+> - **Non Second Visits** - Opposite of the second visit depth.
+Anywhere but the second visit of the 13 portal worlds (can
+>   include Drive Forms/Levels/100 Acre Wood)

 **Visit Unlock Depth** - Configures locations where the visit unlocks can be placed.